 … how a customer project should be designed to deliver valuable results

-Of course, there are some obvious reasons routed deeply in the customer journey.
+Of course, some obvious reasons are rooted deeply in the customer journey.
 Talking to the customer always supports building sustainable relations through establishing trust and familiarity.
-When done right, this eventually leads to a company image, which is perceived as very customer-friendly by the public attracting more and more people.
+When done right, this eventually leads to a company image, which is perceived as very customer-friendly by the public, attracting more and more people.

-But there are also a lot of benefits that go far beyond marketing and branding activities.
-Accepting the end-user as a valuable source for insights and ideas opens the door for developing better products, services and business models.
+But many benefits go far beyond marketing and branding activities.
+Accepting the end-user as a valuable source for insights and ideas opens the door for developing better products, services, and business models.

 Identifying needs, trends and requirements early on, not only gives companies the advantage of understanding the customer’s perspective resulting in perfectly tailored solutions, but it also helps to minimize the risks of failing in the market with wasting time, money and resources.

-While interacting with end-users, companies can validate their own assumptions and generate a resilient market survey.
-They can gather ideas for new business, get instant feedback on pressing topics as well as existing offerings or even test and optimize prototypes together with future users.
+While interacting with end-users, companies can validate their assumptions and generate a resilient market survey.
+They can gather ideas for new business, get instant feedback on pressing topics and existing offerings, or even test and optimize prototypes with future users.

-Co-Creation means letting the customer in on the ground floor of innovation and the development of new products or services.
+Co-Creation means letting the customer in on the ground floor of innovation and developing new products or services.
 Customers become partners and advisors, not just end-users – companies must treat them accordingly.

 There is nothing more demotivating for the users than having the feeling their voices are not being heard after they made the effort to sign up for a co-creation project and expressed their opinions or ideas.

-This already helps to manage expectations on the user side and creates a positive vibe within the community.
-In addition, decisions should be made transparent and be based on user feedback.
+This already helps manage expectations on the user side and creates a positive vibe within the community.
+In addition, decisions should be made transparent and based on user feedback.

-Although the customers most likely will never know about this internal challenge, they will definitely notice if their suggestions and ideas never lead to any tangible outcome.
+Although the customers will likely never know about this internal challenge, they will notice if their suggestions and ideas never lead to any tangible outcome.

 So, it’s very important that the infrastructure covers all relevant areas and spins the right connections – and ultimately really creates user-centered offerings that make it to the market.

-On the front-end side the infrastructure must create an interactive and intuitive environment.
-It should be as easy as possible for the user to create a profile, to give input and to communicate with other customers or the company.
+The infrastructure must create an interactive and intuitive environment on the front-end side.
+It should be as easy as possible for the user to create a profile, give input, and communicate with other customers or the company.

-Customer co-creation projects usually don’t demand for a big investment in price money.
-The motivation of customers to participate in such innovation projects is often intrinsically anchored.
-Meaning that they are interested in the creation of better products, services or business models themselves.
+Customer co-creation projects usually don’t demand a big investment in price money.
+The motivation of customers to participate in such innovation projects is often intrinsically anchored, which means that they are interested in creating better products, services, or business models themselves.

-These users also express a special relationship with the company, which reinforces their role as lead-user making them even more valuable to the company as they act as catalyst for attracting other individuals to the innovation projects.
+These users also express a special relationship with the company, which reinforces their role as lead users, making them even more valuable to the company.
+They act as a catalyst for attracting other individuals to innovation projects.

-Nevertheless, small incentives and bounties are never a bad idea to award particularly committed community members and strengthen their relation to the brand even further.
-Companies should use these lighthouse incidents to create more awareness for the initiative by making successes and contributions of the users known via their communication channels.
+Nevertheless, small incentives and bounties are never a bad idea to award particularly committed community members and strengthen their relationship with the brand even further.
+Companies should use these lighthouse incidents to create more awareness for the initiative by making the successes and contributions of the users known via their communication channels.

-Without the right framework and methods, a customer innovation initiative can backfire very quickly.
-One way to avoid this from happening, is to use certain elements from the design thinking approach, which lay the foundation for truly user-centric innovation.
+A customer innovation initiative can quickly backfire without the right framework and methods.
+One way to avoid this is to use certain elements from the design thinking approach, which lay the foundation for truly user-centric innovation.
 The focus is on identifying and understanding user needs before pursuing further iterative development steps.

 First, the goal must be broken down into several consecutive steps.
 Asking the customers to pitch elaborate, production-ready proposals will not deliver any usable results.

-And even if it does, the responses will very likely go in all sorts of different directions, leaving the challenge of picking the “right” one to pursue.
+And even if it does, the responses will very likely go in different directions, leaving the challenge of picking the “right” one to pursue.
 Breaking a project down into multiple consecutive phases introduces the necessary structure.

-Gaining this understanding at the beginning allows to address more specific questions in the subsequent phases.
-With each step building upon the preceding one, the process ensures that the final outcome addresses the important points raised by the customers during the earlier steps.
+Gaining this understanding initially allows one to address more specific questions in the subsequent phases.
+With each step building upon the preceding one, the process ensures that the outcome addresses the important points raised by the customers during the earlier steps.

 Like the widely used innovation funnel or stage-gate process, a collaboration project with customers can follow the logic of alternating between objectives and quality checks.

-While early phases can broadly address a topic in order to gather as much input as possible, phases further down the path will have to be formulated to solve a specific objective.
-The further a project progresses, the narrower the scope of the individual phases should be in order to ensure an actionable outcome.
+While early phases can broadly address a topic to gather as much input as possible, phases further down the path will have to be formulated to solve a specific objective.
+The further a project progresses, the narrower the scope of the individual phases should be to ensure an actionable outcome.

 As for the quality gates, the transition from one phase to the next allows for full control of the subsequent trajectory of the project by filtering out undesirable elements from the discussion and bringing the relevant ones to the foreground through expert evaluations or other mechanisms.

-Some form of consolidation as part of each individual stage is the best way to advance the relevant ideas and information along the funnel.
-Once the subsequent stage requires additional input and explorative freedom the field opens up again for free collaboration.
+As part of each stage, some form of consolidation is the best way to advance the relevant ideas and information along the funnel.
+Once the subsequent stage requires additional input and explorative freedom, the field opens up again for free collaboration.

-The act of consolidating or extracting the information is not a simple task of merely picking what works best for the company or putting everything up for a jury vote.
-Even fully transparent, democratic voting by the customers reaches its limits when there are too many available options to choose from.
+Consolidating or extracting the information is not a simple task of merely picking what works best for the company or putting everything up for a jury vote.
+Even fully transparent, democratic voting by the customers reaches its limits when there are too many available options.

 Within an appropriate digital environment, large discussions or collaborative ideation can generate valuable data beyond the content.
 Data which can be used to identify what (or who) is really worth looking into more closely.

 How many users interact with an idea?
 How much time on average do users spend reading or commenting on a suggestion?
 Are users with a specific profile or expert status flocking around certain contributions?
-Is an idea able to maintain an active discussion over a longer period of time?
+Is an idea able to maintain an active discussion over a longer period?

-Data points like these can be used to consolidate large-scale collaboration to more manageable sizes, not just as part of a subsequent step but throughout the entire discussion itself.
+Data points like these can consolidate large-scale collaboration to more manageable sizes, not just as part of a subsequent step but throughout the entire discussion itself.

-For more information on how to realize customer innovation projects with specialized software solutions look up our innosabi telescope offerings or learn more about how other innosabi customers collaborate with their target groups.
+For more information on realizing customer innovation projects with specialized software solutions, look up our innosabi Community offerings or learn more about how other innosabi customers collaborate with their target groups.